WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 In `index.html`, include the template parts by adding two HTML comments.

 The HTML comments starts with `wp:template-part` which is the name of the template-part block type.
+The curly braces `{}` have key value pairs.
-Inside the curly brackets there is key and its values: The "slug" is the key and the slug of the template part e.g. "header", or "footer" is its value.
+In the below example, the "slug" is the key and "header", or "footer" is the value of the slug.

 ```
 <!-- wp:template-part {"slug":"header"} /-->